Bioelectronics Engineer

 Employment Type: Permanent

 An exciting opportunity has arisen for a Bioelectronics Engineer to join a fast-growing, venture-backed technology company operating at the intersection of bioelectronics, data, and advanced manufacturing.
-This role sits at the heart of a highly interdisciplinary engineering team working on next-generation technologies with real-world sustainability impact.
+The company is a recognised pioneer in the application of bioelectronics within cultivated meat, with strong proprietary IP and a clear technical roadmap.

 The Role